 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

-Fed primarily by the Goulburn River, this reservoir plays a critical role in the Murray-Darling Basin drainage division.
+The Goulburn River acts as the primary lifeblood for Goulburn Weir, making it a cornerstone of the Murray-Darling Basin network.
 Managing the flow from the Goulburn River ensures that downstream agricultural zones receive consistent supply.
-Catchment dynamics in the Murray-Darling Basin are deeply influenced by the retention capacity of Goulburn Weir.
+The Murray-Darling Basin region relies heavily on the seasonal inflows captured here.

 Looking ahead, the trajectory of Goulburn Weir's water levels will depend heavily on upcoming seasonal rainfall patterns.
 Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
 Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Goulburn Weir is absolutely essential.